 The Bad: Each story arc is heavily tied in with the current Marvel Event that was happening at the time.
 And, there are easily more than 50 characters found within these pages.
 Readers unfamiliar with the Marvel Universe will likely feel extremely lost.

-Avengers: the Initiative #32the Good: For a Marvel Zombie like me, this book is pure sugary goodness.
+the Good: For a Marvel Zombie like me, this book is pure sugary goodness.
 There’s plenty of great characterization of D-list characters to be had and the extremely detailed artwork by Caselli makes it even sweeter!
 All of the events are used to progress the characters and don’t feel all that forced.
 The final story arc puts a bright spotlight on Taskmaster and really delves into what makes him tick.
 In an era where decompression has become a major gripe with many fans, this book shines as a beacon of awesomeness – stuffing TONS of story into each issue.
 The entire series was filled with fun and wonderment with a great side of secrets, conspiracies, mysteries and paranoia.

 The Verdict: As long as you’re a big Marvel Fan, you’re going to love this book.
 There are so many familiar characters here, as well as plenty of brand-new ones (many of whom have interesting ties to established Marvel characters).
 Since the book initially follows these new recruits into the world of superheroics, the narrative gives us a great chance to take a look at some of the heroes we’ve come to know so well in an all-new light.
 Caselli’s art is ultra-detailed and truly a delight to admire.
 And, while the other artists suffer only by comparison, the second runner-up has got to be Molina (the artist of the last story arc).
 A book like this, full of D-Listers, is so great because it can actually move the storyline of these characters ahead.
 Watch for important developments here in the lives of Tigra and the New Warriors (especially Speedball/Penance), as well as some great moments between Diamondback and the Constrictor.
 The other great part of this series was the characterization.
 Amidst all the action and adventure, the writers were able to plug so many moments into the series that shined a light on who these characters are and what motivates them.
 And, with that in mind, the final story arc must not be missed by any Taskmaster fan.
 This series reminds me of why I enjoy comics so much.
 The great art, characterization, intrigue, plot developments and references to previous continuity kept me coming back for more.
 I can only hope that this quality is continued when it’s relaunched as Avengers Academy.